Mulberry (film)

 Mulberry (Korean: 뽕) is a 1986 South Korean erotic drama film directed by Lee Doo-yong.
 Based on the eponymous classic story by Na Do-hyang, the film became known for its erotic subject matter, made possible by the government's gradual relaxation of censorship and control over the film industry during the 1980s.
-It was part of the wave of "Folk erotic" films that had become popular in South Korea at this time.
+It was part of the wave of "Folk erotic" films that became popular in South Korea at this time.